kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Vocabulary Size

-Unique tokens form vocabulary.
+Unique tokens form vocabulary
-Large vocabularies increase sparsity.
+Large vocabularies increase sparsity
 Control improves stability

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.